yanofsky/us-house/README.md

 ![Screenshot](screenshot.gif "Screenshot")

-We have also built an interactive search tool that can show you some interesting demographic data on US Senators.
+We have also built an interactive search tool that can show you some interesting demographic data on US Representatives.

 ## [★ Search House Representatives ⧁](https://civilserviceusa.github.io/us-house/)